Your support can make a significant difference to the lives of students and work of the University.

 Gift Aid is a simple scheme that enables charities to claim an additional 25p from every £1 donated by UK taxpayers.
 By completing the Gift Aid declaration, you can increase the value of your gift at no extra cost to yourself.

-If a higher rate tax-payer donates £100 to the Manchester Metropolitan Fund, £25 can be added to the value of this gift in Gift Aid.
+If a higher rate tax-payer donates £100 to Manchester Metropolitan University, £25 can be added to the value of this gift in Gift Aid.
 In addition, you can also receive a £25 rebate on this donation when completing the Self-Assessment Form.
 This means that your £100 donation would actually cost you £75.

 Your company can receive tax benefits from making gifts to charity.
 As an educational institution, Manchester Metropolitan University has charity status; it is an ‘exempt charitable body’ (the official charity term) and so does not have a registered charity number.
 For further information about tax-effective giving to the University by a company, please go to the HMRC website.